ivesdebruycker/node-red-contrib-maxcube/README.md

 - Node to query devices configurations
 - Set mode to all devices with a single payload ({"mode" : "AUTO"} without rf_address)
 - Output devices data as single message or separeted messages
+- Send a reset command to devices not reacting to other commands
 - I'm planning add some additional features like schedule settings

 The old API didn't change currently so it's a drop-in replacement.